oracle/pgql-lang/pages/pgql-1.2-spec.md

 {% include image.html file="example_graphs/financial_transactions.png" %}

 Here, `financial_transactions` is the name of the graph.
 The graph has three types of vertices.
 Vertices labeled `Person` or `Company` have a property `name`, while vertices labeled `Account` have a property `number`.
 There are edges labeled `ownerOf` from persons to accounts and from companies to accounts, and there are edges labeled `transaction` from accounts to accounts.
 Note that only the transaction edges have a property (`amount`).

-### Example 3: Paris Métro

-Another example graph is:

-{% include image.html file="example_graphs/paris_metro.png" %}

-Here, `paris_metro` is the name of the graph.
-The graph has seven vertices that are all labeled `Station`.
-The vertices are connected by undirected edges labeled `connection`.
-Each vertex has two properties, `name` and `zone`.
-Each edge has a single property, `line`.

 ## Writing simple queries